tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP_16-Stu_Evaluation_of_Portfolios.md

 ### 17. Students Do: Portfolio Planner Part II (20 mins)

-In this activity, students will work in pairs to research a group of 10 stocks, evaluate correlations and sharpe ratios of stocks and filter by only non-correlated and positive sharpe ratio stocks, set equal-weighted portfolio allocations to the remaining stocks, and perform an analysis of a `$10,000` investment in the portfolio over time.
+In this activity, students will work in pairs to research a group of 10 stocks, evaluate correlations and sharpe ratios of stocks, filter by only non-correlated and positive sharpe ratio stocks, set equal-weighted portfolio allocations to the remaining stocks, and perform an analysis of a `$10,000` investment in the portfolio over time.
 Then compare the `$10,000` investment in the portfolio to other `$10,000` investments in lesser optimized portfolios.

 **Instructions:**